Lyxass/GenericBot/README.md

 - BOT_NAME= The bot name.
 You can name it as you want.
 - BOT_OWNER: The name of the bot owner.
 It will be displayed in the help command (and other commands in the future)
 - ICON_PATH: The path of the icon you want to display.
 It's used in the help command.
-- CHARACTER_FOR_COMMAND : By default, it's the '!' but you can change it if you already have a bot using this character.
+- CHARACTER_FOR_COMMAND: By default, it's the '!' but you can change it if you already have a bot using this character.
 - AUDIO_PATH: The path of your audio folder.
 By default, it is located at the same level as the src folder. **The path must be absolute**
-- VOLUME : The volume of the audio player.
+- VOLUME: The volume of the audio player.
 The default value is 1.
-You can use float and integer (example of valid values : 0.2, 0.5, 1, 2)
+You can use float and integer (example of valid values: 0.2, 0.5, 1, 2)

 ## Future Updates
 Here is a list of new features that may be implemented in the future :